Deadlift Workout Sets and Reps – Introduction

 As such, training for strength means long rests between sets – usually 3-5 minutes.

 This will ensure that you are well-rested and can use the heaviest weights possible.

 How to Calculate Your One-Rep Max (1RM)

-Use Hashi Mashi’s 1 rep max calculator to approximate the amount of weight and reps you can deadlift based on your input.
+Use Hashi Mashi’s 1 rep max deadlift calculator to approximate the maximal amount of weight and reps you can lift.

 The formula for estimating your maximum lift is based on the Epley equation.

 - Do 1 or 2 warmup sets with a light weight for 8 to 10 reps